Hillsdale College: Campus

-Policies
+Policies and funding

-Hillsdale's charter prohibits discrimination based on race, religion, or sex.
-Concerning such discrimination, in the early 1980s a controversy over the school's practices threatened federal student loans to 200 Hillsdale students.
+In the early 1980s, a controversy over the school's admissions practices threatened federal student loans to 200 Hillsdale students.
 Title IX prohibits sex-based discrimination in any school or other education program that receives federal money.
 The federal government required colleges where students received federal funding to document their compliance with Title IX, but Hillsdale refused, arguing that the government could not deny federal funds to its students because the college received no direct federal funding and there was no allegation of actual sex discrimination.
-The Department of Health, Education and Welfare (HEW) sought to terminate federal financial assistance to Hillsdale's students; an Administrative Law Judge (ALJ) denied HEW's request in 1978, and both HEW and Hillsdale appealed to HEW's Civil Rights Reviewing Authority.
+When the Department of Health, Education and Welfare (HEW) sought to terminate federal financial assistance to Hillsdale's students in 1978, an Administrative Law Judge denied HEW's request; both HEW and Hillsdale appealed to HEW's Civil Rights Reviewing Authority.

 In October 1979, the Reviewing Authority rejected Hillsdale's arguments and the ALJ's decision, ruling that HEW could require Hillsdale to sign the Assurance of Compliance as a condition of its students receiving federal financial assistance.
 The college appealed to the United States Court of Appeals for the Sixth Circuit; in 1982, the Sixth Circuit ruled that government aid to individual students could be terminated without a finding that a college actually discriminated, but nevertheless upheld Hillsdale's refusal to sign the compliance forms because only its student loan and grant program is subject to Title IX regulation, not the entire college.

 In the related 1984 case Grove City College v.
 Bell, the Supreme Court required every college or university to fulfill federal requirements – past and future requirements – if its students received federal aid.
-As a result of the decision, Hillsdale withdrew from all federal assistance beginning with the 1984–85 academic year; Grove City College, the plaintiff in that case, followed Hillsdale's lead four years later.
+As a result of this decision, Hillsdale withdrew from all federal assistance beginning with the 1984–85 academic year; Grove City College, the plaintiff in that case, followed Hillsdale's lead four years later.
 Beginning in the 2007–08 academic year, Hillsdale stopped accepting Michigan state assistance, instead matching with its own aid any funds that a student would have received from the state.
 Since 2007, Hillsdale's entire operating budget, including scholarships, has come from private funding and endowments.
+Conservative billionaire Timothy Mellon is among the supporters of Hillsdale College; in 2016, readers who downloaded his autobiography could choose to make donations to the Military Scholarship Fund for veterans attending Hillsdale.

 Programs

-Center for Constructive Alternatives

-Hillsdale brings speakers to campus through its Center for Constructive Alternatives program.
-Lectures are open to the public.
-Speakers have included Stephen Ambrose, Benazir Bhutto, Harry Browne, Russell Kirk, Harvey Mansfield, Charles Murray, Ralph Nader, P.J.
-O'Rourke, Phyllis Schlafly, and Juan Williams.
-Lectures and speeches from the series are published monthly in Imprimis, and distributed monthly for free.
-First published in 1972, Imprimis has a circulation of over five million subscribers.

-Barney Charter School Initiative

-The college's Barney Charter School Initiative was established to support the launch of K–12 charter schools based on a classical liberal arts model, with a strong civics component to "equip students to understand and defend the principles of the Declaration of Independence and the Constitution."